John D. Spreckels: Spreckels Mansion

 Spreckels' first permanent residence in the San Diego area was the Spreckels Mansion, located at 1630 Glorietta Boulevard.
-The Mansion sat on five acres of land overlooking Glorietta Bay across from the Hotel del Coronado.
+The Mansion sat on five acres of land overlooking Glorietta Bay across from Hotel del Coronado.
 In 1906, Spreckels, 53, contracted Architect Harrison Albright to design and build the Mansion.
 The building, designed with the simple, classic lines of Italian Renaissance, was complete in 1908 with six bedrooms, three baths, a parlor, dining room and library at the cost of $35,000.
 At that time, Spreckels' Mansion featured a brass cage elevator, a marble staircase with leather-padded handrails, skylights, marble floors and some of the Island's most spectacular gardens.
 The home was built with reinforced steel and concrete, an earthquake precaution Spreckels insisted upon after living through the 1906 San Francisco earthquake.
 Spreckels lived in the Glorietta Boulevard mansion until his death in 1926.
 It is now a popular boutique hotel, the Glorietta Bay Inn.

-John D. Spreckels built the beach house, located at 1043 Ocean Boulevard in Coronado, designed by architect Harrison Albright (1866-1932).
+John D. Spreckels built the beach house, located at 1043 Ocean Boulevard in Coronado, designed by architect Harrison Albright (1866–1932).
 John D. Spreckels built the Ocean Boulevard beach house for his son Claus as a wedding present in 1910 and Claus's widow, Ellis, lived there until her death in 1967.
-The beach house mansion is the location of the 2011 accidental death of 6-year-old Max Shacknai, son of Jonah Shacknai, former CEO of Medicis Pharmaceutical, and the contested suicide of Jonah Shacknai's girlfriend, Rebecca Zahau.
+The nearby mansion at 1015 Ocean is the location of the 2011 accidental death of 6-year-old Max Shacknai, son of Jonah Shacknai, former CEO of Medicis Pharmaceutical, and the contested suicide of Jonah Shacknai's girlfriend, Rebecca Zahau.

+San Diego free speech fight

+Between 1911 and 1913, a class conflict between the Industrial Workers of the World and city authorities that ended in vigilantism, mass rape and the flattening of the working class neighborhood of Stingaree to make way for the Panama–California Exposition.
+State investigator Harris Weinstock concluded that Spreckels "stands committed to the cause of the vigilantes, right or wrong, making its opinion…not free from bias.”
+The San Francisco Bulletin declared that Spreckels was “the greatest vigilante of them all."